Szyszka947/Talk4U/README.md

 # Talk4U
-Peer to peer calls like Ome tv
+Peer to peer calls like OmeTV